HafizMMoaz/FacultyFlex/README.md

 ## Download FacultyFlex Now!

-You can find the latest releases of this project here: [Release Link](https://github.com/HafizMMoaz/DBS25P023/releases)
+You can find the latest releases of this project here: [DOWNLAOD LINK](https://github.com/HafizMMoaz/DBS25P023/releases)

 ---